Skip to main content

 Should I send it by certified mail?

-What if they don't respond?
+What if they don't respond to my demand letter?

 Can a demand letter hurt my case?

 If written properly, no. Avoid threats, insults, or exaggerated claims.
 Stick to facts and be professional.
+A poorly written letter could potentially be used against you.

 Ready to File Your Case?